sohauck/big-batch/gene-diversity/GbGDiv-README.md

 * accepting loci categories
 * option of checking for variable sites by \*, :, or .
 * variable exclusion parameters for R step (currently cutoff at 10% of isolates tagged)
+* variable number of labelled points
+* option to label axis by z-score not value

 ## Example
 From the folder where the Perl '' and R '' scripts are, along with the 'examples' folder, run this: